akarnokd/async-enumerable-dotnet/README.md

 - `Buffer` - collect some number of items into buffer(s) and emit those buffers
 - `Collect` - collect items into a custom collection and emit the collection at the end
 - `ConcatMap` - concatenate in order the inner async sequences mapped from the main sequence
+- `ConcatMapEager` - run the async sources at once but relay elements in order similar to `ConcatMap`
 - `ConcatWith` - concatenate in order with another async sequence
 - `Distinct` - makes sure only distinct elements get relayed
 - `DistinctUntilChanged` - relays an element only if it is distinct from the previous item